-Fixed income is typically used to preserve capital.
-Indeed bonds, the primary investment in fixed income funds, typically provide a premium above inflation and experience less return volatility compared to shares.
+Fixed income is an asset class that is a commonly held investment because it helps preserve capital.
+Fixed-income investments, or bonds as they are commonly known, typically provide a premium above inflation and experience less return volatility compared with shares.

 What are bonds?

-In other words, a bond is a loan issued by the borrower (issuer) and purchased by the lender (investor).
+In other words, a bond is a loan sold or issued by the borrower (issuer) and purchased by the lender (investor).
 The borrower in turn makes two key promises to the lender:

-- To repay capital at maturity – that the loan will be repaid on a predetermined date
+- To repay capital at maturity – the loan will be repaid on a predetermined date

-- To pay regular coupons – interest on the borrowed amount paid to the investor during the life of the loan
+- To pay regular interest payments at a rate known as the coupon rate.
+This forms the interest on the borrowed amount paid to the investor during the life of the loan

 What determines the level of coupons to pay?
 There are a few factors to consider: